dreamhead/moco/README.md

 Moco is an easy setup stub framework, mainly focusing on testing and integration, inspired by Mock framework, e.g. [Mockito](http://code.google.com/p/mockito/), and [Playframework](http://www.playframework.com/)

 # Why
-Integration, especially based on HTTP protocol, e.g. web service, REST etc, is wildly used in most our development.
+Integration, especially based on HTTP protocol, e.g. web service, REST etc, is wildly used in most of our development.

-In the old days, we just deployed another WAR to an application server, e.g. Jetty or Tomcat etc. As we all konw, it's so boring to develop a WAR and deploy it to any application server, even if we use embeded server.
+In the old days, we just deployed another WAR to an application server, e.g. Jetty or Tomcat etc. As we all know, it's so boring to develop a WAR and deploy it to any application server, even if we use an embeded server.
 And the WAR needs to be reassembled even if we just want to change a little bit.

 # Dependencies
-Moco has been published on Maven repository, so you can refer it directly in your code.
+Moco has been published on Maven repository, so you can refer to it directly in your code.

 A gradle example is as follow:
 ```groovy